Online Global Health Courses

 Examines the social, economic, environmental and health impacts of anthropogenic climate change through the lens of multiple disciplines, including public health, anthropology, and emergency management and preparedness.

 Introduces ethical issues in global health in both developed and developing countries, including the history of ethics, the development of ethical codes of conduct, and training in the responsible conduct of student research.

 Using a planetary health framework, this course examines concepts of demography, health, and environmental change from around the world.
 Engaging in current issues on the effects that our populations have on local and global environments, and the effects that our environments have on human and animal populations fosters cross-cultural and multidisciplinary problem solving.

 Provides an introduction to the history, current status, and future of migration and health using the social determinants of health model to foster a multidisciplinary analysis of migrant health disparities.

 Explores concepts of poverty and human development and considers critically the strategies used by the global North to reduce global inequities, with particular reference to health.

 Foundations of Epidemiology (Winter 2019)

-Explores emerging infectious disease concerns and growing numbers of chronic health conditions through the lens of population health problem solving.
+Explores emerging infectious disease concerns - i.e. Zika and Ebola - and growing numbers of chronic health conditions - i.e. cancer and diabetes - through the lens of population health problem solving.
 Methodologies in study design and measurements are applied to real-life problems.